-B) FEATHERS ARE THOUGHT TO BE MODIFIED SCALES
+B) FEATHERS ARE UNIQUE STRUCTURES:

-- i) Two main hypotheses for why feathers developed from scales. - ii) Hypothesis 1 Flight: elongation (and perhaps fraying) of scales thought to help with gliding; eventually further modification allowed the many forms of flight we see today. - iii) Hypothesis 2 Thermoregulation: increasing scale size and fraying at the edges both helped ancestral birds to maintain their body temperature. - iv) It is uncertain which of these hypotheses is correct.
+- i) Two main hypotheses for why feathers developed. - ii) Hypothesis 1 Flight: elongation (and perhaps fraying) of protofeathers thought to help with gliding; eventually further modification allowed the many forms of flight we see today. - iii) Hypothesis 2 Thermoregulation: increasing feather size and complexity at the edges both helped ancestral birds to maintain their body temperature. - iv) It is uncertain which of these hypotheses is correct.
 Note that this debate relates to the origins of flight (see next lecture) and to which group of reptiles the birds arose from (see last lecture).
-However, the appearance of feathers in the fossil record long before flight could have been possible indicates that feathers did not (initially) evolve "for" flight.
+However, the appearance of feathers in the fossil record long before flight could have been possible indicates that feathers did not (initially) evolve "for" flight; there is no reason that both functions could not have contributed to the evolution of complex feathers